Blog

 TL;DR

-Use the CatDoes build agent to generate a signed Android App Bundle (AAB) and enroll in Play App Signing.
+• Use the CatDoes build agent to generate a signed Android App Bundle (AAB) that targets Android 16 (API level 36), the level required for new submissions from August 31, 2026, and enroll in Play App Signing.

-Test with Internal (up to 100 testers), Closed, and Open tracks before promoting to production via a staged rollout (1-5% first).
+• Test with Internal, Closed, and Open tracks (new personal accounts must run 12 testers for 14 continuous days of closed testing), then promote to production via a staged rollout (1-5% first).

-Knowing how to publish an app on Google Play is the difference between a project that ships and one that stays on your laptop.
+Knowing how to publish an app on Google Play (the store most people just call the Play Store) is the difference between a project that ships and one that stays on your laptop.
 The process has four milestones: a verified developer account, a signed Android App Bundle, a store listing that actually converts, and a controlled release through Google's testing tracks.
+In 2026, two new rules sit on top of that flow: mandatory developer verification and a higher target API level.
+We cover both below.

 The opportunity is real.
 As of January 2026, the Play Store hosts around 2.06 million apps, an average of 1,205 new apps launch every day, and total downloads are projected to hit 143 billion by 2026.
 But in February 2026 alone, 42,500 new apps launched and 13,600 were removed, so quality matters more than ever.
 You can check the live numbers on 42matters.